fleetdm/fleet/docs/Deploy/single-sign-on-sso.md

   issue authorization requests to the IdP.

 - **Metadata** - If the IdP does not provide a metadata URL, the metadata must be obtained from the IdP and entered.
-Coming soon to end user authentication.

 ![Example SSO Configuration](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/sso-setup.png)